Fang2403/Vignette-for-reading-and-summarizing-data-from-API/README.md

 specific ticker and return a tibble with more meaningful column names.
 User can customize the date range and time window in this function.
 Then I use function `lapply` and `stock_price` to generate a tibble for multiple specified tickers.
-A wrapper function and parallel computing process are provided at the end.
+A wrapper function is provided at the end.

 ``` r
 stock_price <- function(ticker, multiplier, timespan, from, to){